 News and Events

 Dragonfly has changed from Substack to Buttondown for our newsletter.
-Subscribe to our newsletter to read a heck of a lot more news, and see our news archives here.
-Note that this newsletter is free!
+Subscribe to our newsletter to read more news, and see our news archives here.
+Note that this newsletter is free.
 Donations are accepted, but nothing is behind a paywall.
-The monthly newsletter will come out […]
+My novella Bird Song is available for free (online only) at […]

 Read More